kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 ###### Are there any tests for feature enablement/disablement?

-Since enablement is not done through a feature gate, tests are fairly easy to implement.
+Since enablement is not done through a feature gate and/or command-line flags, tests are fairly easy to implement.

 ### Rollout, Upgrade and Rollback Planning

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-In the context of this change, a rollback would possibly be someone switching from server-side apply to client-side apply and vice-versa.
-This problem isn't new and is one of the reason that motivates this change.
+In the context of this change, a rollback would possibly be someone switching from server-side apply to client-side apply and vice-versa (or from `auto` to another forced value) This problem isn't new and is one of the reason that motivates this change.
 It mostly works well when the default fieldmanager is being used.

 <<[UNRESOLVED bad description of the problems here ]>>
 We could certainly make a much better analysis of the problems we have